 Detecting and defending against zero-day attacks is perhaps the biggest challenge facing the modern security practitioner.
 In 2017, 25% of all reported breaches were caused by zero-day attacks.
 In 2018, that number rose to 37%.
 Further, in a survey of 660 IT leaders, zero-day attacks were considered the number one threat facing their organization.
 The reason for this is simple: the tools and techniques for developing and spreading zero-day attacks are becoming more readily available and more sophisticated.
 This, unfortunately, has led to an increase in the complexity of detecting these attacks in a timely manner, before they do severe damage to an organization.

-Generally, in cybersecurity, the term “zero-day” refers to the day when a new vulnerability is discovered by a software vendor.
+Generally, in cybersecurity, the term “zero-day” (sometimes referred to as 0 day) refers to the day when a new vulnerability is discovered by a software vendor.
 From that moment, of zero-day detection, the clock is ticking for the software vendor to produce a patch as quickly as possible.
 Once a patch is produced, the software’s end users must install and verify the patch and security vendors must update their attack detection signatures and push those updates to their tools.

 In a Zero-Day event, there are essentially 3 phases:

-Zero-day attack – the act of applying a zero-day exploit for malicious purposes;
+The act of applying a 0 day exploit for malicious purposes;

 A true zero-day attack occurs when perpetrators are using a vulnerability that is currently unknown to the software vendor, in order to compromise a system and perform malicious actions.
 However, there also exists a form of “pseudo” zero-day attack where the exploit was already known to the software vendor but the cyberattack was still effective due to the failure of end-users to effectively update/patch their software.
 This serves to highlight the inherent, ongoing risk of a zero-day vulnerability.